RedBeard0531/mongo_module_ninja/README.md

 ## Troubleshooting

 1. Email or slack me (Mathias) if you run in to any problems.
+1. If scons says your C or C++ compiler doesn't work, pass the `--config=force` flag to scons.
 1. If you get an error about `is_derived_node` you are using an old version of scons.
 Try using `python buildscripts/scons.py` rather than just `scons`.
 1. If you get an error about `Unknown variables specified:` try removing all of